sathomas/jsDataV.is/src/text/ch5/02-javascript.md

 ## Building Time Lines with JavaScript

 If you followed the example in the previous section, you might not be completely satisfied with the results.
-We did end up with an accurate time line of Shakespeare's plays, but the resulting visualization may not be communicating what you want.
-For example, the time line doesn't show the names of the plays unless the user hovers a mouse over that section of the graph.
+We did end up with an accurate timeline of Shakespeare's plays, but the resulting visualization may not be communicating what you want.
+For example, the timeline doesn't show the names of the plays unless the user hovers a mouse over that section of the graph.
 Perhaps we'd rather have the plays' titles always visible.
 That kind of problem is a limitation of third-party libraries.
 The author of Chronoline.js didn't see the need for displaying titles, so he didn't offer the option.
 And unless we're willing to take on the potentially daunting task of modifying the library's source code, we can't make the library do exactly what we want.

-Fortunately, particularly in the case of time lines, we can take a completely different approach.
-We can create visualizations without using any third party library at all.
-With this approach we'll have total control over the result.
-Time lines are especially amenable to this technique because they can be created with nothing more than text and styling.
+Fortunately, particularly in the case of timelines, we can take a completely different approach.
+We can create visualizations without using any third-party library at all, which will give us total control over the result.
+Timelines are especially amenable to this technique because they can be created with nothing more than text and styling.
 All it takes is a basic understanding of <span class="smcp">HTML</span> and <span class="smcp">CSS</span>, plus enough JavaScript to set things up and perhaps provide simple interactions.

 That's exactly what we'll do in this example.
 We'll start with the same data set as before.
 Instead of feeding that data into a third-party library, however, we'll use plain old JavaScript (with an optional dose of jQuery) to construct a pure <span class="smcp">HTML</span> representation of the data.
-Then we'll use <span class="smcp">CSS</span> to set the appearance of the time line.
+Then we'll use <span class="smcp">CSS</span> to set the appearance of the timeline.

 ### Step 1: Prepare the HTML Skeleton